-What we see here is that there are two kinds of rules for \wedge : one that introduces a new occurrence of the symbol, and one that eliminates an occurrence of the symbol, hence the names of the two classes of rules.
+What we see here is that there are two kinds of rules for \wedge : one that introduces a new occurrence of the symbol, and one that eliminates an proposition is true.
+This schema would be written using judgments as occurrence of the symbol, hence the names of the two classes of rules.
 Many logical symbols employ both introduction and elimination rules, but some use only one class of rules.
 You'll also notice that we can have multiple elimination rules.
-As we'll see when we get to disjunction (\vee) , you can also have multiple introduction rules.
+As we'll see when we get to disjunction (\lor) , you can also have multiple introduction rules.